 Viva Energy seeks to engage with contractors, suppliers and service providers (together, Suppliers) who share similar values as reflected in Viva Energy's Business Principles and Code of Conduct.

-In pursuit of this objective, during the reporting period, the Board adopted a Supplier Code of Conduct, which confirms the commitments of Viva Energy in our dealings with Suppliers as well as Viva Energy's expectations of our Suppliers.
+In light of this, the Company has adopted a Supplier Code of Conduct, which confirms the commitments of Viva Energy in our dealings with Suppliers as well as Viva Energy's expectations of our Suppliers.